BIFMA has lowered its 2010 projections from earlier this year.

 Year-to-date, 90 percent of survey participants reported lower orders compared to last year.

 August shipments declined 18 percent from August 2008 but were 15 percent higher than July.
 The increase over July is normal considering, for most, July was a three-week month due to the vacation week.
+Approximately 90 percent of participants reported lower shipments in August.

 Year-to-date, shipments remained 20 percent lower than the first 8 months of 2008.
 Approximately 93 percent of the participants reported lower shipments.